btholt/complete-intro-to-containers-v2/lessons/06-docker-features/C-dev-containers.md

 ---
+description: >-
+  Learn how to use containers to streamline setting up development environments, illustrated with a Ruby on Rails example.
+Explore the benefits of using Dockerfiles and bind mounts for efficient app development.
+Discover tools like DevContainer CLI, Visual Studio, IntelliJ, and GitHub Codespaces that support dev containers.
+keywords:
+  - containers
+  - development environments
+  - Dockerfiles
+  - bind mounts
+  - DevContainer CLI
+  - Visual Studio
+  - GitHub Codespaces
 ---

 So far we've talking about taking an app and using containers to prepare the apps to run.
 This is an obvious use case for them and one you're going to use a lot.
 But let's talk about a different use case for them: building development environments for your apps.